Accredited Player Agent Scheme

 Information for Prospective Agents

-Should you wish to apply to become a Rugby League Accredited Agent you will need to read and sign up to the RULES AND CODE OF ETHICS, complete the APPLICATION FORM and CHILD PROTECTION FORM, and pay the application fee ($550 incl.
+Should you wish to apply to become a Rugby League Accredited Agent you will need to read and sign up to the RULES AND CODE OF ETHICS, complete the APPLICATION FORM and pay the application fee ($550 incl.
 GST) plus the annual accreditation fee ($1650 incl.
 GST).
 Cheques should be made out to Rugby League Agent Accreditation.

-Applications are now considered only twice per year – at the end of March and end of September.
+Applications are now considered only twice per year – the first cutoff date is February 1st, 2015, and the second August 1st, 2015.
 Established agents, as well as new ones, must attend an annual competency workshop where relevant information deemed as being necessary to conduct affairs as an agent, are exchanged.

 If your application is successful your name and company will appear on the NRL website and you will be promoted as a NRL Accredited Player Agent.
 You can also display the Scheme's logo on your business cards and will receive a photo identification card.